 If a light isn’t bright enough, photography isn’t possible.
 At least, not regular photography.
 Modern cameras can take photos in incredibly low light, but this doesn’t mean that you don’t need to be concerned with lighting, because low light restricts the creative possibilities.

-If you’re in very low light, you’ll be using wide apertures, long times, and high ISOs just to get an exposure.
+If you’re shooting in very low light, you’ll be using wide apertures, long exposure times, and high ISOs just to get an exposure.
 A single lighting source can drastically change your options in a case like this, and usually the brighter the light, the more options you have because you can do more with a bright light.
 You can spread the light over a larger area or you can photograph subjects at a greater distance, so brighter, at the most basic level, is almost always better.

 What Is Brightness?

 You’ve observed varying levels of brightness throughout your life.
 You could easily say that the sun is definitely brighter than any constant lighting source you’ve ever had in your house, but could you tell the difference between the sun’s brightness on two separate days?
-That’s a little harder: you know ’s bright, but how bright?
+That’s a little harder: you know it’s bright, but how bright?

 Our perception of brightness is subjective, and your eyes and brain can deceive you.
 Light—like all other forms of electromagnetic radiation—is made up of photons.
 Photons at a certain wavelength have a certain level of energy.
 If you have a level of brightness in a given area and you want to increase the brightness, you need to get more photons in that part of the spectrum to hit that area.
 More photons equal more light.